GEOS-DEV/GEOS/src/docs/sphinx/advancedExamples/validationStudies/faultMechanics/thermalConsolidation/Example.rst

 .. code-block:: console

-  inputFiles/poromechanics/ThermoPoroElastic_consolidation_base.xml
+  inputFiles/thermoPoromechanics/ThermoPoroElastic_consolidation_base.xml

 .. code-block:: console

-  inputFiles/poromechanics/ThermoPoroElastic_consolidation_benchmark.xml
+  inputFiles/thermoPoromechanics/ThermoPoroElastic_consolidation_benchmark.xml

 ---------------------------------------------------
 Description of the case
 ---------------------------------------------------

-We simulate the consolidation of 1D thermoporoelastic column subjected to a surface traction of 1 Newton applied on the top surface, with a surface temperature of 50 degrees Celsius and a pore pressure of 0 Pa.
+We simulate the consolidation of 1D thermoporoelastic column subjected to a surface traction stress of 1 Pa applied on the top surface, with a surface temperature of 50 degrees Celsius and a pore pressure of 0 Pa.
 The initial temperature of the saturated soil is 0 degrees Celsius.
 The soil column is insulated and sealed everywhere, except at the top surface.
 The problem setup is illustrated below.